 Regardless of the engine’s implementation, rules encode conditions that are used to trigger actions that autonomously make adjustments to a system to work around issues, maximize performance, or optimize costs.

 Open source analytics and rules engines can be self-managed; however, many IoT platforms offer hosted analytics and rules solutions based around open source offerings, such as IBM’s Analytics for Apache Spark.
 IoT Platforms also typically include custom integrated analytics solutions, incorporating both batch and real-time analytics as well as machine learning and rules.
-Some examples of IoT platforms that include these capabilities include:

-I’ve provided an overview of tools and approaches for making sense of IoT data, including managing data, using analytics to gain insights, and applying rules to perform actions.
+We’ve provided an overview of tools and approaches for making sense of IoT data, including managing data, using analytics to gain insights, and applying rules to perform actions.

 IoT data analytics is essential to the management of large scale, complex IoT systems like connected cities, where analytics are used to predict demand and rules are applied to adjust services in response, such as to control adaptive traffic signals or manage smart lighting.